 Fallout 76 CAMP: taking over workshops, essential buildings

-Appalachia may not be at its best in Fallout 76, but it is still a lovely place to pitch a tent and get some much needed sleep.
-Your handy tool for all your building needs is the “C.A.M.P.” or the “Construction and Assembly Mobile Platform”, which allows you to make your base of operations, as long as it’s on a flat surface and not anywhere near established buildings.
-This guide will show you how to move your CAMP in a time of crisis, as well as the essential buildings you should make to get started.
+Appalachia is still a lovely place to pitch up a tent and take in some breathtaking views, but in Fallout 76, it’s not at its best.
+After all, it did just have nuclear bombs explode in its vicinity, much like the rest of America.
+Still, you have to make do, and your handy tool for all your building needs is the “C.A.M.P.” or the “Construction and Assembly Mobile Platform”.
+This allows you to make your base of operations, as long as it’s on a flat surface and not anywhere near established buildings.
+Some locations however are much better than others, so this guide will show you how to move your CAMP in a time of crisis, as well as the essential buildings you should make to get started.

 Fallout 76 CAMP guide